ndr-repo/finalResolution/README.md

 **Resolvers -Lookup** -  Uses an IP address

 **Enumeration - Subdomains** - These function seperately but include interactive prompts.
-Various passive discovery tools for subdomain enumneration using open-source intelligence platforms.
+Various passive discovery tools for subdomain enumeration using open-source intelligence platforms.

 **Enumeration - Web - Archives** - These all function seperately but include interactive prompts as you go.
 For the most part, these are functionally alike with the Golang tool, gau.
 Consider them a parody of sorts, rewritten for Powershell.